benhoyt/nibbleforth/README.md

 slightly less common ones in 8 bits would be a huge gain.

-And my hunch was correct -- I analyzed a bunch of Forth programs that come with [Gforth](http://bernd-paysan.de/gforth.html), and `exit` is by far the most common in most programs, with `jz` and `jmp` often close behind, and then the others usually varied from program to program.
+And my hunch was correct -- I analyzed a bunch of Forth programs that come with [Gforth](http://bernd-paysan.de/gforth.html) using `nibbleforth.py`, and `exit` is by far the most common in most programs, with `jz` and `jmp` often close behind, and then the others usually varied from program to program.

 Perhaps even more importantly, is to use **Forth-like [token threading](http://en.wikipedia.org/wiki/Threaded_code#Token_threading)** on top